Truth Tobacco Industry Documents

 The University of California, San Francisco (UCSF) Truth Tobacco Industry Documents (formerly known as Legacy Tobacco Documents Library) is a digital archive of tobacco industry documents, funded by Truth Initiative and created and maintained by the University of California, San Francisco.
-The Library is a part of the larger UCSF Industry Documents Library which also includes the Drug Industry Document Archive, the Food Industry Documents Archive and the Chemical Industry Documents Archive.
-TTID contains over 14 million documents produced by major tobacco companies and organizations, many of them internal strategic memoranda made public as a consequence of the Tobacco Master Settlement Agreement.
+The Library is a part of the larger UCSF Industry Documents Library which also includes the Opioid Industry Documents Archive (OIDA), Drug Industry Document Archive, Food Industry Documents Archive, Chemical Industry Documents Archive, and the Fossil Fuel Industry Documents Archive.
+TTID contains over 19 million documents produced by major tobacco companies and organizations, many of them internal strategic memoranda made public as a consequence of major lawsuit settlement agreements such as the Tobacco Master Settlement Agreement and the Juul Labs settlements.
 The documents deal with the tobacco industry's advertising, manufacturing, marketing, sales, and scientific research activities for the last century.
 Researchers, journalists, students, and activists interested in tobacco control issues and public health policies use the Library extensively to investigate tobacco industry strategies.
 Research in this archive revealed the tobacco industry playbook and its parallels with techniques linked to climate change denial.